itstsaou/web/_events/2020-10-31-loy-krathong.md

 title: 2020 Loy Krathong
 begin: 2020-10-31T17:00:00-4:00
 end: 2020-10-31T21:00:00-4:00
+location: Online
 short_description: |
   Amid COVID-19 pandamic, we gathered together to celebrate Loy Krathong festival through the Internet.
 ---

 Amid COVID-19 pandamic, we gathered together to celebrate Loy Krathong festival through the Internet.

-You can still view our tutorial on how to make Krathong [here](https://youtu.be/NeIYROPveBs).
+You can still view our tutorial on [how to make a Krathong](https://youtu.be/NeIYROPveBs).

 **The Team**